< back to guides

 The in-depth knowledge necessary for inventing new cocktail recipes is the main difference between a mixologist and a bartender.
 Mixologists understand the interaction between ingredients that produce optimal drink flavoring.

-Mixology includes knowledge of basic ingredients, adding specific garnishes, and the tools for creating cocktails.
+Mixology includes knowledge of basic ingredients, adding specific cocktail garnishes, and the tools for creating cocktails.
 Think of it as chemistry for creating drinks, and the mixologist is the person who practices it.
 It’s also possible to learn mixology from online courses and earn a certification.

 binwise beverage inventory platform demo request